knbknb/htmltable_2_R/README.md

 For other data sets from pangaea, other columns must be plotted.

 At this time, only a single column is plotted.

+The sample dataset was chosen because it is from the Berlin/Brandenburg area, it is simple+small, it is easy to understand, and has some relevance to my work.